Skip to content

 It’s also possible to visit Kibuye’s genocide memorial church, with brightly colored stained-glass windows, in a quiet location on a hill above Lake Kivu.
 Despite a tragic history, it’s a place for peaceful contemplation.

-From Gisenyi (Rubavu), you may visit the Imbabazi Orphanage which was founded by American Rosamund Halsey Carr.
-On returning to Rwanda after the genocide at the age of 82, she transformed her ransacked house into an orphanage for survivors and over 400 orphans have since called this place home.
+From Gisenyi (Rubavu), you may visit the Imbabazi Orphanage, which was founded by American Rosamund Halsey Carr.
+On returning to Rwanda after the genocide at the age of 82, she transformed her ransacked house into an orphanage for survivors, and over 400 orphans have since called this place home.

 Today the Imbabazi Orphanage is dedicated to the continuation and preservation of Roz Carr’s legacy of nurturing and empowering Rwanda’s children and local communities through education, skills training, and income-generating opportunities.